 “The role of Express Scripts in causing the opioid epidemic has been largely concealed from public view,” the lawsuit states.
 “But it has now become clear that, for no less than the last two decades, Express Scripts has had a key role in facilitating the oversupply of opioids through intentional conduct that disregarded needed safeguards in order to increase the prescribing, dispensing, and sales of prescription opioids.”

-Kentucky’s lawsuit further accuses Express Scripts of taking steps to restrict tools that would have limited opioid prescribing and dispensing, failing to report or address the “suspicious volume ”of opioids flowing into Kentucky and the rest of the country; and dispensing opioids through mail order pharmacies without effective controls, in violation of Kentucky and federal law.
+Kentucky’s lawsuit further accuses Express Scripts of taking steps to restrict tools that would have limited opioid prescribing and dispensing, failing to report or address the “suspicious volume ”of opioids flowing into Kentucky and the rest of the country, and dispensing opioids through mail order pharmacies without effective controls, in violation of Kentucky and federal law.

-The state further claims Express Scripts “ignored evidence of misuse, addiction, and diversion” and used their data to boost profits and manufacturers’ sales “at the expense of public health and safety.”
+The state further claims that Express Scripts “ignored evidence of misuse, addiction, and diversion” and used their data to boost profits and manufacturers’ sales “at the expense of public health and safety.”

 Kentucky’s lawsuit seeks $2,000 for each willful violation of the Kentucky Consumer Protection Act, along with any other penalties the court deems appropriate.